thegodone/molds-branch/doc/README.txt

       Change the "BOOST_TOP_DIR" in Makefile to the top directory of the boost-libraries in your systems.

-      To compile MolDS on 32 bit archtecture,
+      To compile MolDS on 32 bits machine,
-      $ make depend INTEL=32
       $ make INTEL=32

-      To compile MolDS on 64 bit archtecture,
+      To compile MolDS on 64 bits machine,
-      $ make depend INTEL=64
       $ make INTEL=64

    Case ii) Using GNU c/c++ compiler (g++)